codeGROOVE-dev/r2r-docs/docs/troubleshooting.md

 ### Can't log in to Dashboard

-See [Dashboard - FAQ & Troubleshooting](dashboard.md#i-cant-log-in-to-the-dashboard) for detailed solutions.
+See [Dashboard - Troubleshooting](dashboard.md#troubleshooting) for detailed solutions.

 **Quick fixes**: